softprops/json-env-logger/README.md

 <details><summary>Why do I need structured logging?</summary>
 <p>

 Maybe you don't. ...But maybe you do!
-You might if you run applications in production that in an environment whose log aggregation does useful things for you if you emit json logs such as
+You might if you run applications in production in an environment whose log aggregation does useful things for you if you emit json logs such as

   - structured field based filters, an alternative to artisanal regex queries
   - aggregation statistics
-  - alerting automation
+  - alert automation
   - anomaly detection
-  - basically anything a computer can do for you when its able logs are structured in a machine readable format
+  - basically anything a computer can do for you when it's logs are structured in a machine readable format

 </p>
 </details>